0x78654C/xTerminal/README.md

     frename   -- Renames a file in a specific directory(s). fmove     -- Moves a file with CRC checksum control.
 Use -h for additional parameters. edit      -- Opens a file in Notepad(default).
-To set a new text editor you must use following command: edit set ""Path to editor"" del       -- Deletes a file or folder without recover. cp        -- Check file/folder permissions.
+To set a new text editor you must use following command: edit set ""Path to editor"" del       -- Deletes a file or folder without recover.
+Use -h for additional parameters. cp        -- Check file/folder permissions.
     md5       -- Checks the md5 checksum of a file.